ZA Homepage Return to Main Homepage

 Research: Release Date Investigation An Ode To Durod Fast Facts

-External Links: My GameFAQs ZA Guide ZA's Spriters Resource Page ZA's TCRF Page ZA Music + Notes
+External Links: My GameFAQs ZA Guide ZA's Manual ZA's Spriters Resource Page ZA's TCRF Page ZA Music + Notes

 Zelda's Adventure - An Ode To Durod